hroglardev/hroglardev/README.md

 - 🌱 I’m currently looking for a position as a Frontend, Backend or Fullstack developer.
 I hold EU citizenship

-- 🎓 I’m currently learning TypeScript, MongoDB, NextJs and NestJs
+- 🎓 I’m currently learning MongoDB, NextJs and NestJs

 - ❓ Ask me about anything related to PERN stack and related technologies